rmd6502/charlie_heart/README.md

-charlie_heart
+Charlie Heart
 =============

-Charlieplexed Heart for Mother's day, etc
+Charlieplexed Heart for Mother's day, etc.  The files are for EAGLE cad, will gladly accept pull requests with Kicad files.